yachty66/Stablecharacter/README.md

 - [ ] make this avatars from discord available on gather town

 - [ ] once i have 100 paying users i am going to buy the discord tshirt
+- [ ] create a MBTI twitter account

 lets build the metaverse